 91 Here we address challenges that can impede conservation management of threatened species in Australia.
 We have taken an Australian perspective for several key reasons.
 These include 92 93 the fact that Australia supports a highly diverse and endemic range of species and 94 ecosystems, some of which have been recently lost (e.g. 35% of modern global mammal 95 extinctions have occurred in Australia (Woinarski et al., 2015)), and many more that are threatened (see: Australian Government, 2018).
-Australia also has a large and diverse array of 96 97 species recovery programs, with some failures but also prominent successes, upon which to 98 learn from and improve (Garnett et al., 2018).
-Finally, there is a strong tradition of research 99 excellence in conservation and environmental management in Australia, thus there is scope 100 and capacity within the nation to improve conservation management standards (Harrison, 101 2006).

-102 We focus on what can be done to improve threatened species management under current constraints.
-We acknowledge the need for societal changes in human values and their 103 104 interaction with the environment (Abson et al., 2017), along with a substantial funding increase (Johnson et al., 2017; Waldron et al., 2013).
-We also address other over-arching 105 factors outside the realm of management control that can impede conservation success.
-We 106 consider that despite there being a range of program management frameworks readily 107 available, a large implementation gap remains.
-We provide illustrative case studies of 108 innovative approaches leading to successful species management, noting that 'success' is 109 110 context-specific and that long-term success will often require continuation of current 111 management trajectories.
-The views outlined below are the result of a three day workshop of 112 conservation practitioners and researchers with long-term experience in threatened species management, where we worked to collectively identify pitfalls that can lead to ineffective and 113 114 inefficient management.
-By drawing attention to some of the key challenges, and providing ways forward, we hope to present a perspective that leads to improved conservation 115 effectiveness and better conservation outcomes.
-116
+Australia also has a large and diverse array of 96 97 species recovery programs, with some failures but also prominent successes, upon which to learn from and improve (Garnett et al., 2018).
+Finally, there is a strong tradition of research 98 99 excellence in conservation and environmental management in Australia, thus there is scope 100 and capacity within the nation to improve conservation management standards (Harrison, 101 2006).
+We focus on what can be done to improve threatened species management under current 102 103 constraints.
+We acknowledge the need for societal changes in human values and their 104 interaction with the environment (Abson et al., 2017), along with a substantial funding 105 increase (Johnson et al., 2017; Waldron et al., 2013).
+We also address other over-arching 106 factors outside the realm of management control that can impede conservation success.
+We 107 consider that despite there being a range of program management frameworks readily available, a large implementation gap remains.
+We provide illustrative case studies of 108 109 innovative approaches leading to successful species management, noting that 'success' is context-specific and that long-term success will often require continuation of current 110 111 management trajectories.
+The views outlined below are the result of a three day workshop of conservation practitioners and researchers with long-term experience in threatened species 112 113 management, where we worked to collectively identify pitfalls that can lead to ineffective and inefficient management.
+By drawing attention to some of the key challenges, and providing 114 ways forward, we hope to present a perspective that leads to improved conservation 115 116 effectiveness and better conservation outcomes.
+117 2.
+Challenges and solutions in threatened species management 118 Once a decision to manage a threatened species has been made, the management process 119 consists of three broad stages; 1) conceptualisation and planning, 2) management 120 implementation and evaluation, and 3) program evaluation and revision (Fig. 1).
+These broad categories reflect a standard management cycle (e.g. Schwartz et al., 2018).
+Below, we 121 identify common challenges that occur across each of these stages and provide examples of